tonyday567/batteries/readme.md

 [box](https://github.com/tonyday567/box)
 ----------------------------------------

-A profunctor with STM queues at each end.
+A profunctor with queues at each end.

 echo: hi